 These domain based applications can share the resources configured in the domain to which they were deployed.

-MUnit Domain Support in Anypoint Studio is available since Anypoint Studio 6.1 (which comes shipped with MUnit Studio Plugin 1.3).
+MUnit Domain Support in Anypoint Studio is available since Anypoint Studio 6.1 (which ships with MUnit Studio Plugin 1.3).

-Regardless if your application is Maven based or not, when working in Anypoint Studio your Mule Domain must always be part of your workspace.
+Regardless of whether your application is Maven based, when working in Anypoint Studio your Mule Domain must always be part of your workspace.

 Domain Support in MUnit for non mavenized projects works without the need of applying any extra configurations.

-When running a test for a non mavenized project in Studio 6.0.1, MUnit searches your domain settings and checks if such configuration exists:
+When running a test for a non mavenized project in Studio 6.0.1, MUnit searches your domain settings and checks for an existing configuration.

 The following log example shows up every time you run an MUnit test from Studio 6.0.1:

 INFO 2016-06-09 15:51:28,253 [main] org.mule.munit.runner.domain.MunitDomainContextBuilder: Loading mule-deploy.properties ...

 When working with mavenized applications, there are a couple of considerations to take into account before running the test:

 The folder in your workspace containing your Mule project (regardless of whether it’s a Mule application or a Mule domain) must have the same name as the artifact ID defined in your pom file.